 I also train internationally in MBCT and MBSR.
 And offer training in the use of our competence framework - the MBI:TAC.

 My research investigates the practical implications of the evidence for mindfulness-based interventions – how do we support implementation in main stream settings in ways that preserve the integrity and effectiveness of the approach whilst also adapting to fit the context?
 Specifically my research investigates the process of MBCT implementation in the UK health service; ways of assessing mindfulness-based teaching competence; the links between training level, teaching competence and participant outcome; and adaptations of existing models of delivery.

 I am keen to explore the role that mindfulness training can play in wider systemic transformation to reverse climate breakdown and enable flourishing for humans and the natural systems we are part of, and aim to integrate social justice frameworks into the way I approach teaching and research.

-Dr Rebecca Crane is a member of the Clinical, Health, & Behavioural Psychology research group.
+Prof Rebecca Crane is a member of the Clinical, Health, & Behavioural Psychology research group.